Links and Hypertext

 Links to Non-HTML Resources

-Users should be alerted to links that lead to non-HTML resources, such as PDF files, Word files, PowerPoint files, and so on.
+Users should generally be alerted to links that lead to non-HTML resources, such as PDF files, Word files, PowerPoint files, and so on.
 However, there is some debate as to whether the content author or the browser should be the one to alert the user.
-The trouble is that none of the browsers currently alert the user at all, so the debate is more theoretical than practical.
-On the positive side, users of the Firefox browser do have the option of downloading TargetAlert, which in addition to alerting users to the link destination, also informs users if the link goes to non-HTML files by inserting small icons after links to non-HTML files.
-The TargetAlert preferences dialogue box is shown below.
+The trouble is that none of the browsers or screen readers currently alert the user at all, so the debate is more theoretical than practical.

-Until such features become commonplace in browsers, it is probably best for authors to warn users about links to non-HTML resources.
-A link to a PowerPoint slide show, for example, could say "Third quarter sales projections (PowerPoint)" or something similar, and a link to a PDF file could say "Tax form 1040 (PDF format)" or something similar.
+A link to a PowerPoint slide show, for example, could say "Third quarter sales projections (PowerPoint)" or something similar, and a link to a PDF file could say "Tax form 1040 (PDF)" or something similar.

 Links to New Windows, Pop-ups, Other Frames, or External Web Sites

-Accessibility experts also debate the merits of links that open in new windows, pop-up windows, or other frames.
+There is much debate about the merits of links that open in new windows, pop-up windows, or other frames.
 Some people would like to ban them entirely.
-Others concede that they can be appropriate at times, but nearly all of them agree that users ought to be alerted when the link does not open in the current window or frame.
-The accessibility issue is that some users can get confused with the new windows.
+Others concede that they can be appropriate at times, but nearly everyone agrees that users ought to be alerted when the link does not open in the current window or frame.
+The accessibility issue is that some users can get confused with the new windows or tabs.
 Newer screen readers alert the user when a link opens a new window, though only after the user clicks on the link.
 Older screen readers do not alert the user at all.
 Sighted users can see the new window open, but users with cognitive disabilities may have difficulty interpreting what just happened.
-Then when the try to click on the Back button in the browser, nothing happens, because there is no previous link to go back to in a new window.
-Links to other frames present similar problems.
+Then when the try to click on the Back button in the browser, nothing happens, because there is no previous link to go back to in a new window or tab.

-As with links to non-HTML files, browsers could potentially perform the function of alerting users, but current browsers do not perform this functionality in their default configuration.
+As with links to non-HTML files, browsers could potentially perform the function of alerting users, but current browsers do not perform this functionality.
 It is up to the authors to alert the users.
-Authors can add this information to links by placing it in parenthesis at the end of the link, for example by saying "Biographical sketch (link opens new window)."
+Authors can add this information to links by placing it in parenthesis at the end of the link, for example by saying "Biographical sketch (opens new window)."
 Some sites use icons to convey this same message.
 Some of the icons used by various web sites appear below.

 Groups of Links